esenac/aws-lambda-go/README.md

 ### Build Docker image

 You have to build the Docker image containing Terraform and the required providers, so that you don't have to download Terraform binary to your machine.
-Anyway, this step is not required if you pull the latest image from dockerhub.
+Anyway, this step is not required if you pull the latest image from [Docker Hub](https://hub.docker.com/repository/docker/esenac/terraform-aws).

 ### Compile source code